Ali Mohammad Afghani: Biography

 Veteran contemporary writer Ali Mohammad Afghani was born on January 1, 1925, in Kermanshah.
 He was raised in a poor family.
 Although a top student, he dropped out of school to work alongside his father.
 He failed to get employment with the National Iranian Oil Company.
 He then decided to continue his education.
 After obtaining a high school diploma, he joined the armed forces and studied at the Military Academy.
 During that time, the country was experiencing political turmoil.
 He became a member of the clandestine Officers organization of the Tudeh Party of Iran, comprising some army officers.
 They were communist and opposed the then-leader of Iran Mohammad Reza Pahlavi.
 On August 19, 1953, the nationalist government of Mohammad Mosaddeq was overturned through a Shah-backed coup d'état.
 Activities of the organization were disclosed after Zahedi swept to power, and Afghani was arrested along with several of his colleagues.
 He was sentenced to life imprisonment but was released after five years due to a commutation.

+Afghani turned 100 on 1 January 2025.